Lance Mitchell: Oklahoma

-Oklahoma career summary

 In 29 games at Oklahoma, Mitchell recorded 219 tackles (145 solos) with six sacks, 32 tackles-for-losses, two fumble recoveries, five forced fumbles and eleven passes defensed.
 Despite playing just a little over two seasons at Oklahoma, his 32 tackles-for-losses rank fifth among Sooner linebackers in a career.

 Professional career

 Pre-draft

 Mitchell was invited, and attended the 2005 NFL Combine.
 He was rated the 7th best Inside Linebacker out of 57, and was projected to be selected in the third to fourth rounds of the draft.

 National Football League (2005–2006)

-Mitchell was selected in the fifth round (168th overall) of the 2005 NFL Draft by the Arizona Cardinals.
+Mitchell was selected in the fifth round (168th overall) of the 2005 NFL draft by the Arizona Cardinals.
 As a rookie, he played in 12 games, recording eight tackles on defense, along with 14 special teams tackles.
 In 2006, he appeared in two preseason games for the Cardinals, however, he suffered an injury, and on September 5 was placed him on Injured Reserve.
 Then, just three days later, he and the Cardinals agreed on an injury settlement and he was released by the team.